samjulien/blog/_posts/2019-08-01-typescript-from-top-to-bottom-part-2-developing-the-angular-app.markdown

 {% endraw %}
 {% endhighlight %}

 The elements above are basically verifying if the user is logged through the `*ngIF` directive.
-If the user is authenticated it will show the profile, otherwise it will show a login button.
+If the user is authenticated it will show the profile, otherwise, it will show a login button.

 Now, to use this component you need to add this line to the top of `app.component.html`: